What is escape of water?

 - Where adequate heating cannot be maintained, or in unheated areas, water pipes and tanks should be adequately lagged or fitted with trace heating where possible.
 Install frost stats and thermostats if not already in place.

-- Never use blowlamps or any form of naked flame to thaw a frozen pipe.
-Before you start to thaw the system, do what you can to protect or remove contents which might be damaged by thawing water running from a burst.
+- Never use a blow torch or any form of naked flame to thaw a frozen pipe.
+Before you start to thaw the system, do what you can to protect or remove contents that might be damaged by thawing water running from a burst.

 Leak detection